-It is, however, currently accepted that estrogens act on BCSCs via non-genomic , by activating GPR30, a seven domain trans-membrane receptor expressed in both ER-positive and ER-negative breast cancers[43].
-It has been reported influences the Hippo pathway via tafazzin (TAZ) activation.
-In BCSCs, TAZ activation is responsible for BC metastatic feature[44].
-Again, elevated levels of TAZ combined with its increased activation can be detected in poorly differentiated BC, where it confers self-renewal capacity to non-CSCs[45].
-Other reports indicate that estrogens act by activating ER or its variant, ER36.
-In ERpositive, MCF-7-derived tumor spheres collected on 21 (tertiary tumor spheres), when they possess high levels of stemness markers and self-renewal ability, estrogen stimulation increases the levels of PI-9, a granzyme B inhibitor.
-Such effect impairs immune surveillance and increases both the number and size of tumor spheres[46].
-ER lacks transcriptional activity and exclusively acts through non-genomic action, could mediate these responses since estrogen treatment of tertiary tumor spheres increases ER36 levels and decreases the level of the full-length ER46.
-In spite of ER36 predominantly a plasma membrane-based receptor and lacks both the AF-1 and AF-2 transactivation domains of ER66 (ERwt), it acts as negative regulator of genomic estrogen mediated by both ER and is located in nuclei where competes with the two receptors for DNA binding sites (ERE, ).
+It is, however, currently accepted that estrogens act on BCSCs via non-genomic signaling, by activating GPR30, a seven domain trans-membrane receptor expressed in both ER-positive and ER-negative breast cancers[43].
+It has been reported that this influences the Hippo pathway via tafazzin (TAZ) activation.
+In BCSCs, TAZ activation is responsible for BC metastatic features[44].
+Again, elevated levels of TAZ combined with its increased activation can be detected in poorly differentiated BCs, where it confers self-renewal capacity to non-CSCs[45].
+Other reports indicate that estrogens act by activating ER or its variant, ER36.
+In ER-positive, MCF-7-derived tumor spheres collected on day 21 (tertiary tumor spheres), when they possess high levels of stemness markers and self-renewal ability, estrogen stimulation increases the levels of PI-9, a granzyme B inhibitor.
+Such an effect impairs immune surveillance, and increases both the number and size of tumor spheres[46].
+ER36, which lacks transcriptional activity and exclusively acts through non-genomic action, could mediate these responses since estrogen treatment of tertiary tumor spheres increases ER36 levels and decreases the level of the full-length ER46].
+In spite of ER36 being predominantly a plasma membrane-based receptor and lacks both the AF-1 and AF-2 transactivation domains of ER66 (ERwt), it also acts as a negative regulator of genomic estrogen signaling mediated by both ER wt and the ER [47].
+A small amount of ER36 is located in nuclei where it competes with the two receptors for DNA binding sites (ERE, [47]).

-Again, upon estrogen stimulation, ER36 rapidly activates the MAPKs/ERK pathway, thus triggering cellular proliferation[47].
-MAPK/ERK pathway is activated not only by estrogens but also by the antiestrogen amoxifen in a stronger and prolonged way[47].
-These findings might explain the pivotal role of ER36 in anti-estrogen resistance.
+Again, upon estrogen stimulation, ER36 rapidly activates the MAPKs/ERK pathway, thus triggering cellular proliferation[47].
+The MAPK/ERK pathway is activated not only by estrogens but also by the antiestrogen tamoxifen in a stronger and prolonged way[47].
+These findings might explain the pivotal role of ER36 in anti-estrogen BC resistance.

-and stem cell marker expression have been recently studied in mammospheres derived from fresh primary BC specimens BC cells.
-In about 50% of cases, was upregulated in BCSCs.
-More important, it was co-expressed with CD44 and ALDH1 in the absence of ER.
-Again, was responsible for the growth of mammosphere and upregulation of glycolysis.
-Thus might actually considered a stemness marker in BC cells[28].
-This study offers new hints for a better understanding of function in BC, and in contrast with the concept that BCSCs respond to estradiol via paracrine signaling, it proposes that estrogens directly challenge BCSCs through activation.
-At last, identification of -enriched BCSCs offers new therapeutic possibilities based on the use of antagonists, combined with classical drugs (antiestrogens or aromatase inhibitors) routinely employed in clinical management of BC.
+ER and stem cell marker expression have been recently studied in mammospheres derived from fresh primary BC specimens and BC cells.
+In about 50% of cases, ER was upregulated in BCSCs.
+More importantly, it was co-expressed with CD44 and ALDH1 in the absence of ER.
+Again, ER was responsible for the growth of mammospheres and the upregulation of glycolysis.
+Thus, ER might actually be considered as a stemness marker in BC cells[28].
+This study offers new hints for a better understanding of ER function in BC, and in contrast with the concept that BCSCs respond to estradiol via paracrine signaling, it proposes that estrogens directly challenge BCSCs through ER activation.
+At last, identification of ER-enriched BCSCs offers new therapeutic possibilities based on the use of ER antagonists, combined with classical drugs (antiestrogens or aromatase inhibitors) routinely employed in the clinical management of BC.

-Altogether, the data far show that ER and can both detected in BCSCs.
-Depending on specific context they can be targeted to limit the proliferative and invasive rate of BCSCs.
-Although these cells are usually resistant to the classical therapies that target ER, data support the idea that ER acts in unconventional manner in BCSCs, paving the way for exploration of new GPR30[48] or [2] inhibitors or drugs/peptides that specifically inhibit the non-genomic action induced by ERs in BC[25,].
+Altogether, the data discussed thus far show that ER and ER can both be detected in BCSCs.
+Depending on the specific context, they can be targeted to limit the proliferative and invasive rate of BCSCs.
+Although these cells are usually resistant to the classical therapies that target ER, the presented data support the idea that ER acts in an unconventional manner in BCSCs, paving the way for the exploration of new GPR30[48] or ER [28] inhibitors or drugs/peptides that specifically inhibit the non-genomic action induced by ERs in BC[25,35].
 Some of the principal pathways operating in BCSCs are sketched in Figure 1.

 PR in BCSCs